huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/template/prj/README.md

 <a id="sec-3-4" name="sec-3-4"></a>

-### AEI_Register.cfg File Configuration Descriptions
+### AEI_Register.cfg File Configuration Description

-This file is used to configure the upload mode of the bit file and the name of the user-defined OBS bucket.
+This file is used to configure the upload mode of the .bit file and the name of the user-defined OBS bucket.
 If you need to modify the file name, run the following command to open
 `AEI_Register.cfg`:

 ```bash